 Are advisory firms fully leveraging their technology?

 For example, how much reporting, data management, and integration functionality can the current setup handle?
-If it can handle more, try that before making a costly purchase.

 Sometimes RIAs continue their commitment to legacy back-office systems, begrudgingly or stubbornly.